JamesStauffer/letterFrequencies/README.md

 letterFrequencies
 =================

-Various attempts to defeat Character Frequency Analysis with comparison
+Various attempts to defeat Character Frequency Analysis with comparison.
+Created in 2008 for http://jamesjava.blogspot.com/2009/08/defeating-character-frequency-analysis.html